junjanjon/apple-app-version-checker/README.md

-README.md# Apple App Version Checker
+# Apple App Version Checker

 This is a command-line tool written in TypeScript to fetch iOS app information, including the app name, version, and release date, from the App Store.

+※日本ストアのみ対応

 ## Features
 - Fetch app name, version, and release date from the App Store.